bird-team/brisbane-bird-atlas/data/species/REAMDE.md

 C: Naturalised / introduced
 D: A species that likely only occurred as an escapee, but could in theory turn up wild
 E: Definite escapee
 F: Fossil records or records pre-1800
+G: Domestic types, regardless of wild/escapee status
+H: Hybrids
 X: Category pending